wingsy1212/PACE_OCI_unified_aerosol_retrieval_algorithm/README.md

-Before run set up external data path: under run/setup_env.bash  there needs to be directory for GMAO data
+Before run set up external data path: under run/setup_env.bash  there needs to be directory for GMAO data Anc_package_path= to where you will put these binary files

 in run_PACE_Simulation.bash there needs to be change for related file names